-Do you wish break 100 in golf always and no matter how long you've been playing golf?
+Do you wish to break 100 in golf always and no matter how long you've been playing golf?
 Most golfers who need over breaking 100 golf in stroke play do not go to the pro.
 However, everyone under 100 who seriously grapples with it will play.

-So if you need 100+ punches and you don't go to the trusted pro and you want to know how to break 100 in golf, this is the article for you.
-If you have been playing this somewhat crazy game for a long time, then just try it again and do it differently, because you won't get "golf breaking 100" out of your head.
+So if you need 100+ punches and you don't go to the trusted pro, and you want to know how to break 100 in golf, this is the article for you.
+If you have been playing this somewhat crazy game for a long time, then just try it again and do it differently because you won't get "golf breaking 100" out of your head.

 What golf shots do I need for breaking 100 in golf?